 From a design perspective, the V60 hardly rewrites the book for LG’s phones.
 In fact, it looks to share more in common with the LG G8X ThinQ Dual Screen released last year, in that it sports a teardrop notch and can be used with a new version of the company’s second screen add-on that features the same 360-degree Freestop hinge we enjoyed in the last model.

-Especially notable is the fact that LG has preserved the headphone jack on the V60, which will bring joy to people who aren’t ready to move to wireless headphones or wireless earbuds yet.
+Especially notable is the fact that LG has preserved the headphone jack on the V60, which will bring joy to people who aren’t ready to move to the best wireless headphones or the best wireless earbuds yet.
 Now that Samsung has notoriously nixed 3.5-millimeter jacks on its latest flagships, LG is the last holdout among major phone makers that still has faith in trusty old wired headphones.

 LG V60 battery